 [type of] siding

-In 2021, Zillow had about 36 million unique monthly visitors, making it the most visited property listing website.
-Become a Zillow member to guarantee your property listings get seen by as many potential buyers as possible.
+In 2022, Zillow had about 60 million unique monthly visitors, making it the most visited property listing website.
+Become a Zillow member to guarantee that as many potential buyers will see your property listings as possible.
 As a Zillow Premier Agent, you can also claim your listings to gain exclusive leads and appear in search results under other property listings in your area.
 Start generating leads for your real estate business today with a free Zillow account.

 16 Neighborhood & Location-centric Real Estate Words

-Include noteworthy historic landmarks, local establishments, and distance—from the property listing to transportation and other important services.
-For example, if there is a park nearby, you can add “3 blocks from a tree-lined local park that hosts community activities” or “centrally located to shopping centers for convenience to groceries, clothing, and restaurants.”
+Include noteworthy historic landmarks, local establishments, and distance—from the property listing to transportation and other vital services.
+For example, if a park is nearby, you can add “3 blocks from a tree-lined local park that hosts community activities” or “centrally located to shopping centers for convenience to groceries, clothing, and restaurants.”

 close to town